-Projects Exhibitions Visiting Artists Community Partnerships About Contact Instagram
+Projects Exhibitions Visiting Artists Community About

 Freedom

-Students in Bear 1 of the Utah State Correctional Facility created a “multi-vocal” artwork for the 2024 Jack T. Litman Symposium on Art in Prison at Harvard University.
+Seven students at the Utah State Correctional Facility created a “multi-vocal” artwork for the 2024 Jack T. Litman Symposium on Art in Prison at Harvard University.

 The final painting metaphorically bridges the distance between inside and out, the distance between those looking out through the fence from the inside to those looking in.